-The Masters of Public Health degree with a concentration in Global Health trains students to apply global health principles to both domestic and international challenges, with a focus on identifying and addressing health inequities.
+The Master of Public Health with a concentration in Global Health trains US students to apply global health principles to both domestic and international challenges, with a focus on identifying innovative public health solutions to common major illnesses (such as chronic diseases).

 Graduates will be able to:

-- Apply an integrative approach to contemporary health issues.
+- Apply an integrative approach to find US-specific solutions to contemporary health issues.

-- Diplomatically function within and in conjunction with international agencies.
+- Diplomatically function within and in conjunction with multi-level stakeholders in the US.

-- Work, communicate, and excel across diverse global and local settings.
+- Work, communicate, and excel across both national and global settings.

 Degree Courses (45 Credits)